timriffe/DDSQLtools/README.md

 [![](https://img.shields.io/badge/devel%20version-0.01.002-yellow.svg)](https://github.com/timriffe/DDSQLtools)
 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-DemoData SQL tools.
+# DemoData SQL tools.
 Wrappers for the [DemoTools](https://github.com/timriffe/DemoTools) package to work with UNPD SQL data format.

+Date: 2018-08-16

 This package is a seed at this time and will begin active development very soon.
 This project is commissioned by the [UN Population Division](http://www.un.org/en/development/desa/population/) and financed by the [Bill and Melinda Gates Foundation](https://www.gatesfoundation.org/) as part of the [Making Family Planning Count](http://www.un.org/en/development/desa/population/projects/making-family-planning-count/index.shtml) project.
 Work is also done in collaboration with [Marius Pascariu](http://findresearcher.sdu.dk/portal/en/persons/marius-pascariu(f77ff3a9-476f-4a40-ae73-403ceaaef233).html).
 This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License ([CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)).
 If you detect a bug or have a suggestion please notify us using the [Issues](https://github.com/timriffe/DDSQLtools/issues) tab on github.
 Even better if you fix it and make a pull request!
 See [CONTRIBUTING.md](https://github.com/timriffe/DDSQLtools/blob/master/CONTRIBUTING.md) for more tips on reporting bugs or offering patches.